lucapette/web/main/content/writing/on-writing.markdown

 This way I give myself the chance to take a bunch of notes and transform them into a draft at a later stage.

-Nowadays, I can get from notes to a first draft of over a thousand words in thirty minutes.
+Nowadays, I can get from notes to a first over a thousand words draft in thirty minutes.

 When I'm about to run out of items in my draft queue, I check my notes.
 I always find something I can expand into an article.
 I found a way to write every day.